The Celtic Goddesses page concentrates on names of Celtic Goddesses and qualities of the deities from Britain and

 Morgan Le Fay (Welsh and Breton) - The sea goddess who is also linked with the fairy folk and the legends of Avalon.

-Morrigan (Ireland) - A terrifying crow goddess associated with war and death.
+Morrigan (Irish) - A terrifying crow goddess associated with war and death.
 She is queen of phantoms, demons, shape-shifters and witches.

 Olwen (Celtic) – The golden sun goddess who survived thirteen different trials to win her true love.

 Rhiannon (Welsh) – One of the Celtic Goddesses of fertility, the moon, night and death.
 Her name means “night queen.”